Spring weddings are all about florals, green surroundings and picturesque venues.

 Cripps Barn – Cirencester, Gloucestershire

 Cripps Barn has spring written all over it.
 We’ve been obsessing over the cute outdoorsy feel that exudes form it and the gorgeous ceremony room.
-It is a Cotswold stone barn located in the stunning Gloucestershire countryside and the owners have had over 25 years’ experience in hosting weddings which means you can sleep peacefully at night knowing they have everything under control.
+It is a Cotswold stone barn wedding venue located in the stunning Gloucestershire countryside and the owners have had over 25 years’ experience in hosting weddings which means you can sleep peacefully at night knowing they have everything under control.

 The Daffodil Hotel & Spa – Grasmere, Cumbria